Do Hard Things

 Do Hard Things: A Teenage Rebellion Against Low Expectations is a popular Christian book authored by Alex and Brett Harris, founders of The Rebelution.
 It was published by WaterBrook Multnomah, a division of Random House, on April 15, 2008.

 Do Hard Things has been one of the top 10 religious titles on Nielsen BookScan, and was an Amazon.com bestseller.

 Synopsis

-In Do Hard Things, the Harris brothers attempt to "explode the myth of adolescence," and show that prior to the 20th century, a person was an adult or a child.
+In Do Hard Things, the Harris brothers attempt to "explode the myth of adolescence," and show that prior to the 20th century, a person was either an adult or a child.
 The book challenges teenagers to go beyond their comfort zone, and, in essence, "do hard things."
 The foreword was contributed by Chuck Norris.

-False news
+Recantation

 On April 1, 2020, a satirical blog post by Nathaniel Hendry sparked false rumors that the Harris twins had recanted their book, similarly to how their older brother, Joshua Harris had recanted his bestseller, I Kissed Dating Goodbye.